-6.4.1 Charge Mixing
+5.4.1 Charge Mixing

-In ABACUS, KS-DFT is solved by self-consistent field (SCF) iteration method.
-By mixing the electron density with that obtained from previous steps, numerical instabilities can be ameliorated while also accelerating convergence.
-ABACUS offers several mixing schemes, and users may make a selection by adjusting the mixing_type keyword in INPUT file.
+By mixing the electron density with that obtained from previous steps, numerical instabilities can be ameliorated.
+ABA-CUS offers several mixing schemes, and users may make a selection by adjusting the mixing_type keyword in INPUT file.

-For each of the mixing types, we also provide variables for controlling relevant parameters, including mix-ing_ndim, mixing_type, mixing_beta, mixing_gg0, mixing_beta_mag, mixing_gg0_mag, mix-ing_gg0_min, mixing_angle.
+For each of the mixing types, we also provide variables for controlling relevant parameters, including mixing_beta, mixing_ndim, and mixing_gg0.